 - $95 annual fee

-- Earn TRIPLE points on all dining, online grocery and streaming purchases
+- Earn 3x points on all dining, online grocery and streaming purchases

-- Earn DOUBLE points on all travel expenses
+- Earn 2x points on all travel expenses

 - Points transfer INSTANTLY at a 1:1 ratio to Southwest Rapid Rewards points